dlyrsk/kysely-deno-sqlite/README.md

 });
 ```

-Now you can use Kysely as intended!
+Now you can use Kysely on Deno!

 ```ts
 const me = 'alex';